LimeChain/eoslime/Readme.md

     let decryptedAccount = eoslime.Account.fromEncrypted(encryptedJSONAccount, password);
 ```

 ***Important!
-Keep in mind, that each account creation method actually executes an account creation blockchain transaction***
+Keep in mind that each account creation method is executing an account creation blockchain transaction***

 #### 4. Default account
 Default account or main account is the account which executes blockchain transactions if none is provided.
+Most of the functions have executor in the form of **payer** | **accountCreator** | **contractExecutor**.
+For example:
-Most of the functions has executor in the form of **payer** | **accountCreator** | **contractExecutor**.
-For example -> When you are on local network, **eosio** account is preset automatically for you as default/main account and you can just do
+When you are on local network **eosio** account is preset automatically for you as default/main account.
+You are able to do
 ```javascript
 await Account.createFromName('some name')
 ```
-without the need to specify each time the **accountCreator**
+without the need of specifying the **accountCreator** every time.

 If you are on another network, you can set the default/main account as follow: